Explore the Unique Golfing Regions of South Africa

 How Close Should Your Accommodation Be to the Golf Course?

 The proximity of your accommodation to the chosen golf course can significantly impact your convenience and overall enjoyment of your trip.
-Staying nearby—ideally within a 15-minute drive—allows for quick access to early morning tee times and the option to return to your accommodation should the weather turn unfavorable.
+Staying nearby—ideally within a 15-minute drive—enables quick access to early-morning tee times and the option to return to your accommodation if the weather turns unfavorable.

 Conversely, staying further away may provide a wider range of accommodation options and potentially lower prices.
 Evaluate your priorities: if you seek a stress-free golfing experience, proximity to the course should be a top consideration.
 Alternatively, if you plan to explore local attractions, a centrally located hotel could better fulfill your needs.